mhjarvis/Notes/React/02_Basic_Syntax.md

     import reactImg from '../assets/react-core-concepts.png';
     import './Header.css'

-# The ```children``` Prop
+# The `children` Prop

-React automatically passes a special prop named ```children``` to every custom component.
+React automatically passes a special prop named `children` to every custom component.
 The content between component opening and closing tags is used as a value for the special "children" prop.

+# Reacting to Events

+In react, you add eventListeners to elements using a special prop.
+There are a large number of props available to us here.
+In this instance, we are using the `onClick` prop.
+When using the `onClick` prop, make sure not to use `()`, as this will cause the function to run when the element is created.

+    function handleClick() {
+        console.log('poop')
+    }

+    <button onClick={handleClick}>{children}</button>

+# Passing Function as Values to Props